Jbeck121/331_API-Project/README.md

 At this point, simply type in " cd watson-app" then " node voicetotext.js" and you will see the transcript of your mp3 speech.
 ## Built With

-Obviously change these to fit your needs - You must list your API here with links!!!!

 * [Nodejs](https://nodejs.org/en/docs/) - Backend
 * [Watson SDK](https://console.bluemix.net/catalog/services/speech_to_text) -API